tdoolan/info/scientific/index.md

 - 50622PRP6Y Scientific Programming 2, 3 credits
 - 5062DAPR6Y Data Processing, 6 credits

 To enroll as UvA staff, please refer to <https://datanose.nl/#contract> and use the same course codes.
-You can choose to have the university to pay your course fees (this is offered by the university and the fee is not taken from your own department's budget).
+You can choose to have the university pay your course fees (this is offered as a "perk" by the university and the fee is not taken from your own department's budget).